Indonesia faces huge coronavirus surge, say experts, as capital declares emergency

 “Without large-scale testing, contact tracing and quarantine measures, the opportunity for spread of this virus is great.”

-The World Health Organisation has said mass testing is the most effective way of tackling the coronavirus.
+The World Health Organization has said mass testing is the most effective way of tackling the coronavirus.

 Indonesia had tested only 1,898 people as of Friday, or around seven tests per one million people, compared with more than 5,000 per million in South Korea and more than 2,000 per million in Italy, two of the worst affected countries.